 Here we chose our favorite picnic hamper full of chic Caspari paperware, pillows, a matching blanket, like this water resistant blanket tote, and some trays for balancing glassware.
 This Avignon Picnic Tote is a great place to start and includes a set of full cutlery, plates and wine glasses for two.
-We found that German-made glass Weck jars, available at The Happy Cook, are the perfect fit for storing and serving salads, mixed olives and even iced tea.
+We found that German-made glass Weck jars are the perfect fit for storing and serving salads, mixed olives and even iced tea.
 Serve your cuisine on rustic live edge cutting boards with this wooden handled sequoia spreader set.

 Local Foods for a Day at Polo in Charlottesville

 If you’re preparing food for a larger gathering, or even just a couple for a day at a polo match, finger foods and easy summertime foods like charcuterie, fruits, crusty bread, marinated vegetables and salads will be sure to please picnickers during the warm days.

 We began by stopping at some local Charlottesville grocers and artisans for our picnic fare.
 Our favorite cheese is the amazing Gouda made with love by the nuns of Our Lady of the Angels Monastery located only a few miles away from Charlottesville.